 Ash-throated Flycatchers forage in the lower levels of trees and shrubs.
 They sally out and back from perches to pick prey from foliage or off the ground.
 They also search for insects by slowly moving from perch to perch.
 Like other Myiarchus flycatchers, they tend to lean forward on their perches and move their heads up and down, especially when agitated.
 When temperatures rise, they perch in the shade or hold their folded wings away from their body.
 Even though they live in hot climates, apparently they do not drink water; instead they obtain it all from the food they eat.
 Ash-throated Flycatchers are possessive when it comes to nesting cavities.
 They evict other cavity-nesting species such as Ladder-backed Woodpeckers, Bewick’s Wrens, Mountain Bluebirds, and Northern Flickers.
 But they are not successful against every species; sometimes they lose their nesting hole to European Starlings, Western Bluebirds, and Tree Swallows.
 Back to top

-Ash-throated Flycatchers are common throughout arid regions of the West.
-Populations increased by about 1% per year between 1966 and 2015, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 7.4 million, with 70% spending some part of the year in the U.S., and 79% in Mexico.
-The species rates an 8 out of 20 on the Continental Concern Score and is not on the 2016 State of North America's Birds' Watch List.
-The species' use of artificial structures may have offset the loss of natural nest sites by development, and may be responsible for an increase in numbers.Back to top
+Ash-throated Flycatchers are common throughout arid regions of the West and populations increased by approximately 0.7% per year between 1966 and 2019, according to the North American Breeding Bird Survey.
+Partners in Flight estimates the global breeding population at 10 million and rates them 8 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+The species' use of artificial structures may have offset the loss of natural nest sites by development and may be responsible for an increase in numbers.Back to top

 Butler, L. K., S. Rohwer and M. Rogers.
 (2006).
 Prebasic molt and molt-related movements in Ash-throated Flycatchers.
 Condor 108 (3):647-660.